-Multiple Sclerosis actually means 'many scars'.
-The words are used to describe a major disease of the nervous system, which literally becomes 'scarred' and stops functioning properly.
+Multiple Sclerosis (MS) actually means 'many scars'.
+These words are used to describe a major disease of the nervous system, which literally becomes 'scarred' and stops functioning properly.
 A very simple way of describing what goes on in MS is to compare the nerves that run throughout our bodies to electrical wiring - like the wiring in a house.
 The wire carries electrical signals, and is insulated by a plastic coating.
 Our nerves conduct signals around the body - rather like the wire, and are also insulated.
 The insulating material is called 'Myelin', and it is this that gets damaged in MS.

-Areas of the myelin become inflamed (as yet the cause of this is uncertain), the body then tries to heal this damage with a little 'scar' or 'plaque' which prevents the signals from passing easily through the affected nerve any more.
+Areas of the Myelin become inflamed (as yet the cause of this is uncertain), the body then tries to heal this damage with a little 'scar' or 'plaque' which prevents the signals from passing easily through the affected nerve any more.
 Short circuits and muddled messages happen instead of easy conduction - just like damaged wiring.